Hofer-Julian/wedding/content/en/homepage/about.md

 ### Additional, but just as important points

-- Dress code is mildly formal - please wear something in which you like to have photos taken of you, but in which you also feel physically comfortable for the day.
-The celebration will take place in August - hence, a light shirt and pants is a better choice than a heavy <nobr>suit. 👒</nobr>
+- Please wear something in which you like to have photos taken of you, but in which you also feel physically comfortable for the day.
+We recommend a nice shirt or blouse with some elegant pants.
+The celebration will take place in August.
+Therefore, please adapt your choice of clothing to the weather <nobr>forecast. 😎</nobr>

-- There is absolutely no need to bring presents or even flowers.
-You being there is the best and biggest <nobr>gift! 🥰</nobr>
+- You being there is the best and biggest gift.
+There is absolutely no need to bring presents or especially <nobr>flowers. 🥰</nobr>

 - After the reception (with drinks) we start the afternoon by enjoying the wedding cake as well as a dessert <nobr>buffet. 🍰</nobr><br/> In the evening, dinner will be served à la carte.
 Here, you will be able to choose from a marvelous selection of vegetarian (or vegan) dishes to your <nobr>liking. 🥗</nobr>